fbpx

 Since the 1960s, researchers have explored how aluminum particles burn.
 They found that aluminum particles do not vaporize at the common surface burning temperature.
 Instead, the particles temporarily stick to the surface they are burning on.

-When the heat reaches about 660°C, the aluminum beneath starts melting.
+When the heat reaches about 660 °C, the aluminum beneath starts melting.
 This causes the protective Al2O3 layer to crack under stress.
-Molten aluminum then leaks through these cracks, forming large clumps.
-At about 2047°C, the oxide layer completely melts and separates from the molten aluminum.
+Molten aluminum then leaks through these cracks, creating large clumps.
+At about, 2047 °C, the oxide layer completely melts and separates from the molten aluminum.
 As a result, the clumps shatter into smaller, Al2O3-coated droplets.
 These droplets rapidly oxidize, causing a swift rise in temperature.

 The process of an aluminum particle burning is shown in Figure 1.

-This review examines how Aluminium burns, its key factors, and its uses.
+This review examines how Aluminum burns, its key factors, and its uses.
 We’ll look into past research to see what affects its burning.
-We’re also interested in how it affects industries and science.
-We’ll pay close attention to particle size, temperature, and oxygen levels.
-We aim to examine what determines Aluminium’s ignition temperature and burning duration.
+We’re also interested in how it impacts industries and science.
+Furthermore, we’ll pay close attention to particle size, temperature, and oxygen levels.
+We aim to examine what determines Aluminum’s ignition temperature and burning duration.

-Aluminium combustion happens through several important steps.
-When you heat Aluminium, it forms a protective layer of Aluminium oxide (Al2O3).
+Aluminum combustion happens through several important steps.
+When you heat Aluminum, it forms a protective layer of Aluminum oxide (Al2O3).
 This layer stops more of the metal underneath from mixing with oxygen.
-The main part of combustion is when Aluminium reacts with an oxidizer like oxygen or halogens.
+The main part of combustion is when Aluminum reacts with an oxidizer like oxygen or halogens.
 An oxidizer is a material that can produce oxygen to help things burn.
 This reaction releases heat and light.
 It also produces various combustion products.

-The heat from this reaction helps light up nearby Aluminium particles.
+The heat from this reaction helps light up nearby Aluminum particles.
 These particles then burn too.
-The size of the Aluminium particles affects how well they burn.
-During combustion, reactions happen between the burning products and the gases around them.
+The size of the Aluminum particles affects how well they burn.
+During combustion, reactions happen between the burning products and the surrounding gases.
 These reactions create new intermediate chemicals and release more heat.

 Diagram of an alkaline energy cycle Description automatically generated

-Heating Aluminium particles makes them lighter.
+Heating Aluminum particles makes them lighter.
 Water evaporates, and oxygen reacts with the surface, creating an oxide layer.
-But, if the oxide layer gets too thick, it stops oxygen from reaching the Aluminium.
+But, if the oxide layer gets too thick, it stops oxygen from reaching the Aluminum.
 This makes oxidation slower and can lead to the breaking of the oxide shell.
-This happens if the temperature goes beyond the melting point of Aluminium.
-TGA tests have been used by researchers to study the reaction between Aluminium and oxygen extensively.
+This happens if the temperature goes beyond the melting point of Aluminum.
+TGA tests have been used by researchers to study the reaction between Aluminum and oxygen extensively.

-Studies find that particles more significant than 100 micrometers (μm) ignite close to Aluminium oxide’s melting point.
-This temperature is around 2077°C. This happens because the oxide layer must melt from heat expansion before the particle can ignite.
-Particles sized 1-100 μm can ignite at temperatures ranging from 1027 to 2027°C. Nano-sized particles, however, ignite at much lower temperatures, like 627°C. This lower ignition temperature is due to a phase change in the oxide layer on the particle’s surface.
-Nano-aluminium particles burn in three stages, while micro-aluminium particles burn in four stages.
+Studies find that particles more significant than 100 micrometers (μm) ignite close to Aluminum oxide’s melting point.
+This temperature is around, 2077 °C. This happens because the oxide layer must melt from heat expansion before the particle can ignite.
+Particles sized 1-100 μm can ignite at temperatures ranging from 1027 to 2027°C. Nano-sized particles, however, ignite at much lower temperatures, like 627 °C. This lower ignition temperature is due to a phase change in the oxide layer on the particle’s surface.
+Nano-aluminium particles burn in three stages, while micro-aluminum particles burn in four stages.
 Scientists have done many experiments on how particle size affects burning.
 They found that the burning time increases with the square of the particle’s diameter.
 When comparing the burning times of different particles, they confirmed that the ‘d2–t law’ is accurate.

 • Effect of oxidizer concentration

-Several studies have shown that the burning time decreases with higher oxidizer concentrations, as observed by researchers.
-Oxygen content significantly influences Aluminium combustion.
+Several studies have indicated that the burning time decreases with higher oxidizer concentrations, as observed by researchers.
+Oxygen content significantly influences Aluminum combustion.
 Higher oxygen levels lead to quicker burning times and higher temperatures (Haidzar 2020, 6; Brooks 1995, 3).
 The oxidizer type also matters.
-Oxygen affects the burning rate the most, while CO2 affects it the least.
+Oxygen impacts the burning rate the most, while CO2 influences it the least.
 This is because oxygen has twice the oxidizer content per mole than carbon dioxide.
-This could make combustion faster with oxygen than carbon dioxide (Brooks 1995, 4).
+This could speed up combustion with oxygen than carbon dioxide (Brooks 1995, 4).

 • Effect of the temperature

 The surrounding gas’s temperature went up, which made the burning rate increase almost linearly.
-This continued until the flame’s temperature neared the oxide’s boiling point of about 1227°C. Then, the increase in burning rate became much steeper.
-Also, a rise in ambient temperature by around 27°C made particles 6.7 times more likely to ignite.
+This continued until the flame’s temperature neared the oxide’s boiling point of about, 1227 °C. Then, the increase in burning rate became much steeper.
+Furthermore, a rise in ambient temperature by around 27 °C made particles 6.7 times more likely to ignite.
 This illustrates the significant impact of ambient temperature on combustion ease.

-Aluminium combustion finds extensive applications in propellants across various industries, notably aerospace and defense.
-Aluminium is crucial in solid rocket propellants because it releases much energy when burned.
-In these rockets, Aluminium particles add to the fuel, boosting the propellant’s energy.
+Aluminum combustion finds extensive applications in propellants across various industries, notably aerospace and defense.
+Aluminum is crucial in solid rocket propellants because it releases much energy when burned.
+In these rockets, Aluminum particles add to the fuel, boosting the propellant’s energy.
 This leads to higher thrust for efficient space exploration, satellite launches, and military use.
-When Aluminium burns, it reacts with an oxidizer to create hot gases.
+When Aluminum burns, it reacts with an oxidizer to create hot gases.
 This creates safer and more efficient propulsion than traditional rockets.
-Aluminium powder is also essential in pyrotechnics and explosives, increasing their energy and combustion rate.
+Aluminum powder is also essential in pyrotechnics and explosives, increasing their energy and combustion rate.
 In the military, it is used in ammunition and incendiary devices for its quick combustion and high energy.

-Aluminium is widely used in various fields, such as metallurgy, welding, and chemical synthesis.
+Aluminum is widely used in various fields, such as metallurgy, welding, and chemical synthesis.
 It is vital in heating industrial furnaces.
-It also plays a crucial role in thermite reactions.
-These reactions help in welding and cutting metals by burning Aluminium.
-Additionally, the combustion of Aluminium is helpful in applying thermal spray coatings.
+It also plays a crucial role in termite reactions.
+These reactions help in welding and cutting metals by burning Aluminum.
+Additionally, the combustion of Aluminum is helpful in applying thermal spray coatings.
 It also aids in chemical synthesis processes (Piercey 2010, 3).

 Conclusion

-The review paper examines the burning of Aluminium in detail.
+The review paper examines the burning of Aluminum in detail.
 It discusses its mechanisms, influences, and industrial uses.
 The paper focuses on how particle size, oxygen concentration, and temperature affect Aluminium’s ignition and burning duration.
-It finds that Aluminium with smaller particles ignites at lower temperatures and burns more quickly.
+It finds that Aluminum with smaller particles ignites at lower temperatures and burns more quickly.
 The paper highlights oxygen’s crucial role in burning, noting that increased oxygen levels result in hotter, faster burning.
 It explains that the spread of the gas mixture controls the burning speed.
-The paper also talks about how burning Aluminium is used.
+The paper also discusses how burning Aluminum is used.
 It is used in rocket propulsion and metal processing.
 It is also used in making fireworks and explosives.
 Other industries use it too.

 Authors